-The list of DSMX telemetry fields is identical to those in the DSM2 Protocol, and are documented in section 9.5 Protocol: DSM2.
+The list of DSMX telemetry fields is identical to those in the DSM2 Protocol, and are documented in section Error: Reference source not found Error: Reference source not found.

 9.7 Protocol: J6Pro

 The J6Pro protocol is used to support Nine EaglesTM models.
 Only models compatible with the J6Pro transmitter can be used.
 Many older 4-channel Nine Eagles models used a different protocol that is unsupported.
 The J6Pro protocol supports up to 12 channels, although only models with 6 channels have been tested.
 J6Pro does not support autobinding.
 If Fixed ID is set to None, a transmitter-specific ID is used instead.
 It is necessary to manually bind each model before the first use.